nushell/nushell.github.io/book/types_of_data.md

 You can also make the start of the range open.
 In this case, Nushell will start counting with `0`, and go up from there.
 The range `..2` is the numbers 0, 1, and 2.

-## File paths

-File paths are a platform-independent way of representing a file path in the given OS.
-Examples include /usr/bin and C:\Users\file.txt.

 ## File sizes

 File sizes are held in a special integer type called bytes.
 Examples include `100b`, `15kb`, and `100mb`.